documentationfor yFiles for HTML 3.0.0.1

 selectionToFront(): void

-Moves the selected elements to the end of the rendering list keeping their relative order and causing them to be drawn last and therefore to be rendered in the front.
+Moves the selected elements to the end of the rendering list, keeping their relative order and causing them to be drawn last and, therefore, rendered in the front.

 selectionToBack(): void

-Moves the selected elements to the start of the rendering list keeping their relative order and causing them to be drawn first and therefore to be rendered in the back.
+Moves the selected elements to the start of the rendering list, keeping their relative order and causing them to be drawn first and, therefore, rendered in the back.

 raiseSelection(): void

-Changes the place of the selected elements with their successor in the list keeping their relative order and causing them to be rendered in front of their former successor.
+Changes the position of the selected elements with their successor in the list, keeping their relative order and causing them to be rendered in front of their former successor.

 lowerSelection(): void

-Changes the place of the selected elements with their predecessor in the list keeping their relative order and causing them to be rendered behind their former predecessor.
+Changes the position of the selected elements with their predecessor in the list, keeping their relative order and causing them to be rendered behind their former predecessor.

-All these convenience methods change the order of the ICanvasObjects of the model items which can be retrieved using GraphModelManager's method getMainCanvasObject.
+All these convenience methods change the order of the IRenderTreeElements of the model items, which can be retrieved using GraphModelManager's method getMainRenderTreeElement.

-Re-inserts this element after the given element in the rendering list, causing it to be rendered right above the given element.
+Re-inserts this element after the given element in the rendering list, causing it to be rendered directly above the given element.

-Re-inserts this element before the given element in the rendering list, causing it to be rendered right below the given element.
+Re-inserts this element before the given element in the rendering list, causing it to be rendered directly below the given element.

 Changing the rendering order of edges and group nodes